The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 Think this improved version of the second generation A5 coupe doesn't look much different to its predecessor?
 Look again.
 The exterior has actually been significantly revised, with the front end in particular, delivering considerably more visual impact.
 The Singleframe honeycomb grille is wider and flatter, and above it ventilation slits reference the classic Audi Sport quattro from 1984.
 A bold blade forms the lower edge of the bumper, which features larger air inlets.
 A new sill provides for a slimmer appearance when viewed from the side, while at the rear a diffuser insert with trapezoidal tailpipes makes the car appear wider.
 Horizontal lines also dominate the interior of these improved A5 models.
 The large MMI touch display, the control centre of the car's redesigned operating system, is the focal point of the instrument panel and angled slightly toward the driver.
 It offers a user experience similar to a contemporary smartphone via a 10.1-inch touch display with acoustic feedback which replaces the rotary pushbutton used in previous models.
 Like all the latest Audis, this one gets the brand's 'Virtual cockpit' instrument binnacle, a 12.3-inch TFT display that replaces the conventional dials.
 Out back, the boot's well sized, offering a volume of 465-litres, more than you get in BMW and Mercedes rivals.
 The rear seat has a 40:20:40 split and can be easily folded forward using levers in the luggage compartment.
 Audi also offers an optional gesture control system for opening the luggage compartment lid via a foot motion.

 This A5 Coupe's new mild-hybrid diesel engine uses a 12-volt or 48-volt belt-driven alternator starter, a 0.5kWh lithium-ion battery pack and an energy recuperation system.
-Audi claims exemplary fuel economy, thanks to a revised engine control unit which shuts off the combustion engine when coasting at speeds between 34mph and 99mph.
+Audi claims exemplary WLTP-rated fuel economy and efficiency, so let's look at that.
+The 40 TFSI manages up to 42.8mpg on the combined cycle and up to 150g/km of CO2. the 45 TFSI quattro delivers up to 37.2mpg and up to 172g/km.
+As for the diesels, well the 35 TDI returns up to 52.3mpg on the combined cycle and up to 141g/km of CO2.
+The 40 TDI quattro manages up to 49.6mpg and up to 151g/km.
+So how has Audi managed this very decent showing?
+Well, it has a lot to do with a revised engine control unit which shuts off the combustion engine when coasting at speeds between 34mph and 99mph.
 The engine management system decides in every situation whether coasting, freewheeling or recuperation (the recovery of kinetic energy), is most efficient.
 It does this using information from the navigation system and the onboard sensors.
 The energy recovered by the water-cooled belt alternator starter during coasting and braking flows into the 48-volt storage unit or directly to the electrical consumers.
 When the driver presses the accelerator pedal again after a coasting phase or a stop, the water-cooled belt alternator starter restarts the combustion engine.
 The system does this as required by the driver's wishes and the situation, from very smoothly to very quickly.
 Start-stop operation begins at 13mph.
 When stopped, the engine restarts as soon as the car in front starts to move, even if the brake is depressed.
 Of course, the driver will have to do his or her part.
 Helping here is the clever 'Predictive efficiency assist' system that could potentially improve your fuel economy by as much as 10%.
 It works with the Navigation package and analyses any given route, once set, to decide how the journey could be undertaken more efficiently, taking into account things like the speed limits, traffic signs, bends and roundabouts you'll be encountering along the way.
-The set-up then offers driving tips that'll help you achieve that: perhaps, for example, a junction is out of your sight around the next bend and you could take your foot off the accelerator a little earlier.
-Get onto the motorway and with the optional Adaptive Cruise Control system activated, 'Predictive efficiency assist' will automatically make all the frugal driving adjustments for you.
-If it knows you're going to be travelling for a few junctions, it'll even disengage the engine at cruising speeds for greater efficiency, then re-engage it immediately and almost seamlessly when you either accelerate or brake.